imahmed18/calo-be/README.md

 -   **Retry Logic**: In cases of timeouts, the application can implement a retry strategy that attempts to resend the request after a timeout occurs.
 This can help mitigate transient issues and improve overall service availability.

 -   **Logging and Monitoring**: Timeouts can be logged for monitoring purposes, allowing teams to analyze patterns over time.
 This data can be invaluable for identifying systemic issues within services and improving performance.

+#### 4. **Dead Letter Queue (DLQ)**
+If a message fails to be processed after multiple retries, it is sent to a **Dead Letter Queue (DLQ)**, ensuring that failed messages are not lost.
+The DLQ acts as a repository for messages that could not be successfully processed, allowing for further analysis or manual intervention.
+This ensures that errors are not silently ignored, and proper actions can be taken to address the underlying issues.

 ---